Can A Husband Who Earned Less Income Than Wife Maintain Beneficial Ownership Of Home?

 In this case, the court agreed with the trial judge’s finding that the couple were involved in a joint financial venture, meaning the husband did contribute to the household.
 The original decision stated,

 “the historic property dealings between these two parties from the date of marriage is inconsistent with any other conclusion but that they were involved in a joint financial venture.
 Mr. Gionet testified that they would purchase, fix and then sell properties, hopefully at a profit.
 Title to the properties was taken in the name of one or both or a company interchangeably.
 Funds to purchase the properties came from joint sources.”

 The court found the trial judge’s conclusion to be “entirely consistent with the purposes of equalization under the Act,” which recognizes the contributions of those who work within the home, providing child care and household management.

 The appeal was dismissed, though there was no award for costs, as the husband did not ask for any.

-At Arbesman Hamilton LLP, our experienced and professional team of family law lawyers have an extensive knowledge of the family law system within Canada and Ontario.
+At NULaw, our experienced and professional team of family law lawyers have an extensive knowledge of the family law system within Canada and Ontario.
 We offer our clients exceptional service through by combining big firm results with a small firm relationship.
 Our lawyers are forward-thinking, adaptable, and innovative.
 We work to protect our clients’ rights in a way that is meant to avoid costly litigation, but we will fight tirelessly on their behalf when necessary.
 Please call us at 416-481-5604 or reach us online to see how we can assist you in your family law matter.